Meet Our Team

 AJ has years of event experience that dates back to college where he was a leader on the official sports game day management team.
 After receiving his B.A. in Marketing from Pacific University in Portland, OR, he moved to New Orleans to pursue the live event production field.
 In addition to being employed by the New Orleans Pelicans, he held vital roles during the NBA All-Star Weekend and Essence Festival before landing at French Quarter Festivals, Inc.

 New York native Greg Schatz majored in music at Ithaca College for one year and later received a B.A. from Cornell University, where he studied anthropology and ethnomusicology.
 He moved to New Orleans in 1995 to pursue a career in music.
 As a composer, bass player, accordionist, and keyboard player, he works with several ensembles around New Orleans and has performed at clubs and festivals in Europe and around the U.S., including French Quarter Festival.
-In fall 2008, he joined the staff of French Quarter Festivals, Inc. as Entertainment Manager.
+In fall 2008, he joined the staff of French Quarter Festivals, Inc. as Entertainment Manager and in 2019 was named Entertainment Director.

 Becca Schick is a native New Orleanian who earned her B.A. in Sports Management with a Business Minor from The University of West Alabama and her M.B.A. from Saint Leo University.
 She has extensive event production and sponsorship experience and held positions with New Orleans Pelicans, New Orleans Fair Grounds, New Orleans Zephyrs, and Live Nation before joining the team at French Quarter Festivals, Inc. In her spare time you can find her on the softball field reliving her collegiate memories.